 - dehydration and sepsis are common underlying factors for renal vein thrombosis

 - in adults, renal vein thrombosis can result from a variety of disorders, including:

 - trauma is another potential cause of renal vein thrombosis

 - renal enlargement with hypoechoic cortex from edema (early phase)

 - decreasing size and increased echogenicity (late)

-- doppler findings include reversal of arterial diastolic flow, absent venous flow, visualization of thrombus within the lumen, high resistance in the renal artery with elevated resistive index
+- high resistance in the renal artery with elevated resistive index

-As with venous thrombosis elsewhere, the thrombosis is observed as a filling defect during venous phase imaging following intravenous contrast.
-Changes in the attenuation, either focal or diffuse, may be present in the end organ kidney due to perfusion abnormalities.2
+- as with venous thrombosis elsewhere, the thrombosis is observed as a filling defect during venous phase imaging following intravenous contrast.
+Changes in the attenuation, either focal or diffuse, may be present in the end organ kidney due to perfusion abnormalities 3.

-MR venography may be performed, especially if the patient has renal impairment which doesnt permit the use of intravenous contrast.3
+MR venography may be performed, especially if the patient has renal impairment which does not permit the use of intravenous contrast 4.

 Treatment and prognosis